 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Panasonic G5.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is notably smaller (19 percent) than the Fujifilm X-T2.
 Moreover, the G5 is markedly lighter (22 percent) than the X-T2.
 It is worth mentioning in this context that the X-T2 is splash and dust resistant, while the G5 does not feature any corresponding weather-sealing.